 Building National Character

-Developing our character through Mr. Jinnah's historic ideals
+Defining our character through Mr. Jinnah's ideals

 Mr. Jinnah advises the youth to go beyond seeking jobs for government service and instead become architects of the next big market.